NoSQL vs SQL? How to Choose the Best Fit for a Project

 To combat this, NoSQL database management systems were introduced.

-While deciding whether to choose NoSQL vs. SQL-based DBMS for a particular project, the following are some of the considerations that should be taken into account.
+When deciding between a SQL or NoSQL database for a particular project, the following considerations should be taken into account.

 1. Type of Data